As a kid, Joel Friedman loved listening to Kellogg’s jingles from the 1960s.

 Friedman spent the late 1970s writing Charlie the Tuna spots under the tutelage of Tom Rogers, a Burnett copywriter who created the critter with a penchant for good taste.
 Rogers’ beatnik musician friends inspired Charlie and the character’s personality — from his demeanor to his manner of speech — which was fleshed out by Rogers and Herschel Bernardi, Charlie’s vocal talent.
 While Friedman enjoyed the time he spent with Charlie and at Burnett overall, he left in 1979 due to a juvenile diabetes diagnosis.
 Friedman moved on to J. Walter Thompson as an associate creative director, where he worked on accounts for H&R Block and Ken-L Ration for the next two years.
 The pursuit of still wanting to do something different would lead him to Needham, Harper & Steers (now part of DDB Worldwide) where he would develop a friendship with Hamburger Helper’s Helping Hand character.

 Mike Cafferata created the Helping Hand, who is better known as Lefty today.
-Friedman began working on writing spots for Hamburger Helper in 1985, describing the character of the he Helping Hand as “a goofy little guy who has a North Side of Chicago accent.”
+Friedman began working on writing spots for Hamburger Helper in 1985, describing the character of Helping Hand as “a goofy little guy who has a North Side of Chicago accent.”
 (Voiceover artist Joel Cory, who also provided the vocal talent behind Pop from Rice Krispies and the Raid Bugs, voiced the Helping Hand.)

 During this time, Hamburger Helper began introducing new flavors like Chili Macaroni and Stroganoff outside of their signature Cheeseburger Macaroni.
 Cafferata came up with an idea for Hamburger Helper Lasagna to feature the Helping Hand as a gondola rower, exclaiming how Hamburger Helper “makes a great meal-o.”